Why Row-Level Security?¶

 - Every query is filtered — ORM, raw SQL,

-cursor.execute(),dbshell. - INSERT and UPDATE are checked — you cannot write a row for a tenant you do not belong to.
+cursor.execute(),dbshell. - INSERT and UPDATE are checked — the

 The "Missing Context = Zero Rows" Guarantee¶